 Richard Turrin, Fintech innovator & author of 'Innovation Lab Excellence: Digital Transformation from Within'.

 Extrinsic needs are on a whole different level.
 We learn about these needs in conversations with prospects and clients.
 Oftentimes it concerns a new technology or solution we do not offer yet to our clients.
-This pushes us to think differently, take a step back, and try to approach the client’s need in the broadest sense possible.
+This pushes us to think differently, take a step back, and try to approach the client’s needs in the broadest sense possible.

 Taking a step back